anoanonymous/SeMPL/README.md

 - **Codes**

     └─ **SeMPL_main.py**:
-the *main program* for using DaL, which automatically reads data from csv files, trains and evaluates, and save the results.
+the *main program* for using SeMPL, which automatically reads data from csv files, trains and evaluates, and save the results.

     └─ **mlp_plain_model.py**:
 contains functions to construct and train plain DNN.
 This is also used by [DeepPerf](https://github.com/DeepPerf/DeepPerf).